sebastienrousseau/dotfiles.github.io/docs/aliases/clear/README.md

+---
+description: The clear aliases are able to clear the screen in a variety of ways.
+lang: en-GB
+metaTitle: Clear aliases - Dotfiles (UK)
+permalink: /aliases/clear/

+meta:
+  - name: twitter:card
+    content: The clear aliases are able to clear the screen in a variety of ways.
+  - name: twitter:creator
+    content: "@wwdseb"
+  - name: twitter:description
+    content: The clear aliases are able to clear the screen in a variety of ways.
+  - name: og:title
+    content: Clear aliases - Dotfiles (UK)
+  - name: og:description
+    content: The clear aliases are able to clear the screen in a variety of ways.
+  - name: og:image:alt
+    content: Dotfiles - Simply designed to fit your shell life
+  - name: og:locale
+    content: en_GB
+---

 # Clear aliases

 The `clear.aliases.sh` file creates helpful shortcut aliases for clearing the terminal screen.
 The aliases are able to clear the screen in a variety of ways.

-## 🧹 Clear
+## Clear

 [Clear](https://en.wikipedia.org/wiki/Clear_(command)) is a command that clears the terminal screen.

 | Alias | Command | Description |
 | ----- | ----- | ----- |